Electronic voting by country: India

-Electronic voting was first introduced in 1982 and was used on an experimental basis in the North Paravur assembly constituency in the State of Kerala.
+Electronic voting was first introduced in 1982 and was used on an experimental basis in the Paravur Assembly constituency in the State of Kerala.
 However the Supreme Court of India struck down this election as against the law in A. C. Jose v.
 Sivan Pillai case.
 Amendments were made to the Representation of the People Act, 1951 to legalise elections using Electronic Voting Machines.
 In 2003, all state elections and by-elections were held using EVMs.

 The EVMs were also used during the national elections held for the Parliament of India in 2004 and 2009.
 According to the statistics available through the mainstream media, more than 400 million voters (about 60% of India's eligible voters) exercised their franchise through EVMs in 2009 elections.
 Tallying such a large number of votes took just a few hours.

 In India, Voter-verified paper audit trail (VVPAT) system was introduced in 8 of 543 parliamentary constituencies as a pilot project in 2014 Indian general election.
 VVPAT was implemented in Lucknow, Gandhinagar, Bangalore South, Chennai Central, Jadavpur, Raipur, Patna Sahib and Mizoram constituencies.
 Voter-verified paper audit trail was first used in an election in India in September 2013 in Noksen in Nagaland.

 Electronic Voting Machines ("EVM") are being used in Indian general and state elections to implement electronic voting in part from 1999 general election and recently in 2018 state elections held in five states across India.
 EVMs have replaced paper ballots in the state and general (parliamentary) elections in India.
 There were earlier claims regarding EVMs' tamperability and security which have not been proved.
 After rulings of Delhi High Court, Supreme Court and demands from various political parties, Election Commission of India decided to introduce EVMs with voter-verified paper audit trail (VVPAT) system.
 The VVPAT system was introduced in 8 of 543 parliamentary constituencies as a pilot project in 2014 general election.
 Voter-verified paper audit trail (VVPAT) system which enables electronic voting machines to record each vote cast by generating the EVM slip, was introduced in all 543 Lok sabha constituencies in 2019 Indian general election.